CFBCWorks/Independence40SKN/_items/SKN_IN14.md

 ## About this Item

-The My ABC Book about St. Kitts and Nevis Student Workbook is 100 pages of fun-filled activities based on the history and culture of the Federation of St. Kitts and Nevis.
-This book is the perfect complement to the My ABC book about St. Kitts and Nevis alphabet book.
+My ABC Book about St. Kitts and Nevis Student Workbook is 100 pages of fun-filled activities based on the history and culture of the Federation of St. Kitts and Nevis.

+This book is the perfect complement to the My ABC book about St. Kitts and Nevis.